I Have Low Expectations for the 2024 Hallmark Hanukkah Movies

 “When her boyfriend Graham (Evan Roderick) invites her to spend the holidays with his classic Connecticut family, she eagerly accepts.
 Excited to dive into the quintessential Christmas she’s always dreamed of, Leah quickly discovers that fitting in with Graham’s uptight family and his not-so-welcoming mom (Niven) is easier said than done,” the description continues.
 “As holiday traditions clash and awkward moments pile up, it is not quite the cozy Christmas that she expected.”

-The concept of Jewish person pining for Christmas feels overdone to me for a Hallmark movie.
+The concept of a Jewish person pining for Christmas feels overdone to me for a Hallmark movie.
 Not to mention it has slight “let’s convert the Jew” vibes.
 But, at the very least, the icy mom in this movie isn’t Jewish.
 So that’s kind of a win?

-The second movie will air on December 13 and is entitled “Hanukkah on the Rocks.”
+The second movie will air on Dec.
+13 and is titled “Hanukkah on the Rocks.”
 Starring Jewish actress Stacey Farber of “Degrassi” and “Saving Hope,” this movie doesn’t seem quite as offensive as “Leah’s Perfect Gift.”
 However, it has its own problems.
 “One week before Hanukkah, corporate lawyer Tory (Farber) finds herself unexpectedly unemployed and questioning the career she’s dedicated years to,” the synopsis reads.
 “As she helps her Bubby prepare for the holiday, she embarks on a quest across Chicago to find the last box of coveted Hanukkah candles.”

 What do you mean there’s only one more box of Hanukkah candles in Chicago?
 Have you tried the Jewel in Rogers Park?
 What about hopping on the Yellow Line to Skokie?
 According to the 2020 census, there are nearly 320,000 Jews living in Chicago.
 The Hanukkah candle rations surely cannot get that low.